melis-lee/melis-lee.github.io/_posts/2021-01-12-basketball-analytics-with-R.md

 The package includes datasets that have statistics from the 2017-2018 NBA season.
 The Houston Rockets did well that season so I decided to use that team to illustrate some things that can be done with this package.

-### install the package and load package to the library
+Install the package and load package to the library: install.packages('BasketballAnalyzeR') library('BasketballAnalyzeR')
-install.packages('BasketballAnalyzeR')
-library('BasketballAnalyzeR')